mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 String temp = "SELECT Item FROM Invoice WHERE id = '" + id + '\'';
 ```
 This way the last add to the `String` will not be handled as `String`.Instead It will be handled as `char` and is an primitive datatype from java.
 This improvement gives the code a slightly better performance because only one `char` needs to be attatched instead of a potential Array of `char`s (like a `String` would be).
 The pervormance improvement from `a + "b"` to ` a + 'b'` is round about 10% (measured by benchmarks).\
-Another performance point is the storage: A `char` can be stored in the moche faster Heap.
-A `String` will be normally stored in the slower Stack.

 Note:
 > Except some people always saying you should use a `StringBuilder` for such cases: Java automatically uses a `StringBuilder` for such cases in the background.
 Only in loops or if a lot gets appended a explicit StringBuilder is better in performance and best practice.
 Link: [Link](https://stackoverflow.com/questions/24859500/concatenate-char-literal-x-vs-single-char-string-literal-x/24860958#24860958)